thchara/ThinkAloud/public/ZendoStudy/instructions.md

 ## Task Instructions

 In this task, you will see a series of visual scenes composed of different arrangements of 2D triangular objects (cones).

 Each scene will either **follow** or **not follow** a hidden rule that separates one group of scenes from another.

 Your goal is to **figure out what this hidden rule is** by observing patterns and using your reasoning skills.

+There will be five separate sets of these scenes, each with its own hidden rule.

 ---